Kannan171/tp/docs/UserGuide.md

 This may occur when using multiple screens.
 To resolve this issue, simply delete the `preferences.json` file located in TeamSync's home folder before restarting the app.

 **2**\. **Unable to run the JAR file** <br>
 Ensure you have followed the steps outlined in the [Quick Start](#quick-start) section.
-In particular, double-clicking on the JAR file **does not** launch the app.
+In particular, double-clicking on the JAR file **might not** launch the app.

 ## FAQ